hayeah/sike-react-course/buyshoes-flux/index.md

 ![](rumour-spreading.jpg)

 It can be extremely difficult to trace the chain of events back to the original source.
-Unless we impose discipline in how we structure a pubsub systen, it could easily become an impossible to understand mess.
+Unless we impose discipline in how we structure a pubsub system, it could easily become an impossible to understand mess.

 Flux restricts its pubsub system by enforcing the four-steps "unidirectional flow" convention: